-Principles of Clinical Epidemiology and Biostatistics: This course provides an introduction to the elements and foundations of epidemiology and biostatistics.
+Principles of Clinical Epidemiology and Biostatistics: This course introduces the elements and foundations of epidemiology and biostatistics.

-Graduate Seminar: A weekly seminar/discussion course consisting of research presentations by students, faculty, and visiting scientists in the area of biomedical sciences will form part of a recurring credit.
+Graduate Seminar: A weekly seminar/discussion course consisting of research presentations by students, faculty, and visiting scientists in biomedical sciences will form part of a recurring credit.

 Qualifying Examination: The purpose of the Qualifying Examination is to confirm the readiness of the graduate student to conduct Ph.D. research.

-Doctoral Dissertation Proposal: Doctoral Dissertation Proposal written in the style of an AHA, NIH or NSF predoctoral fellowship application.
+Doctoral Dissertation Proposal: The Doctoral Dissertation Proposal is written in the style of an AHA, NIH or NSF predoctoral fellowship application.

 Dissertation Proposal Seminar: After completion of the Qualifying Examination (QE) and Dissertation proposal approval, the student must present his proposal to the Dissertation Committee.
-The student will give a PowerPoint presentation the proposed research to the members of the dissertation committee.
-The dissertation committee will specifically evaluate the following: (i) Has the student demonstrated the ability to design a feasible project? (ii) Has the student shown a reasonable knowledge of the literature regarding the project? (iii) Has the student presented the proposal (both written and oral) in a scholarly fashion? (iv) Has the student demonstrated competent scientific knowledge with respect to overall fundamental principles and applications in biomedical science? and (v) Does the proposed research constitute an acceptable and feasible dissertation project?
-This will be achieved through an oral question and answer component within the scheduled time of the dissertation proposal exam meeting.
-The chairman of the dissertation committee will (i) insure that the proposal exam is held to a reasonable length of time; (ii) insure that the student is evaluated fairly and rigorously; and (iii) see that a written evaluation is promptly prepared and sent to the student and to the director of the graduate program.
+The student will give a PowerPoint presentation of the proposed research to the members of the dissertation committee.
+The dissertation committee will specifically evaluate the following: (i) Has the student demonstrated the ability to design a feasible project? (ii) Has the student shown a reasonable knowledge of the literature regarding the project? (iii) Has the student presented the proposal (both written and oral) in a scholarly fashion? (iv) Has the student demonstrated competent scientific knowledge concerning overall fundamental principles and applications in biomedical science? and (v) Does the proposed research constitute an acceptable and feasible dissertation project?
+This will be achieved through an oral question-and-answer component within the scheduled time of the dissertation proposal exam meeting.
+The chairman of the dissertation committee will (i) ensure that the proposal exam is held for a reasonable length of time; (ii) ensure that the student is evaluated fairly and rigorously; and (iii) see that a written evaluation is promptly prepared and sent to the student and the director of the graduate program.